Jamesscott34/DevopsCA/README.md

   ```python
   'HOST': os.environ.get('POSTGRES_HOST', 'db'),
   ```
-- You can automate this update by running a helper script (host_helper) that will prompt you to choose the correct default and update your `settings.py` automatically.
+- You can automate this update by running a helper script (custom_scripts/host_helper.py) that will prompt you to choose the correct default and update your `settings.py` automatically.

 **Tip:** Always use the environment variable POSTGRES_HOST in your deployment environments for maximum flexibility.